• Skip to primary navigation

 What if you get a fault code thrown by the ECU, for the Turbocharger Electronic Actuator Stepper Motor?

-well, it’s worth clearing the code to see if the code comes back again.
-Sometimes it may be just a one-off ‘glitch’ in the system.
+It’s worth clearing the fault code first, to see if the code comes back again.

-However, read below if the Turbocharger Electric Actuator Stepper Motor Fault Code persists…
+If the Turbocharger Electric Actuator Stepper Motor Fault Code persists, read on.

 What are the Common Stepper Motors Fault Codes?